-Design violations can occur in the areas like flexibility, the number of layers, traces, trace geometry, drill to copper, and vias of rigid and flex areas.
+Design violations in rigid-flex PCBs can occur in areas like flexibility, the number of layers, traces, trace geometry, drill to copper, and vias of rigid and flex areas.
 Avoiding common flex PCB errors will enhance the stability of your design.
 You can consider the guidelines as suggested below:

 Flexibility and number of layers

 Your design must take into account how often your flexible PCB will bend.
 Copper will stretch and shatter if the board is bent more often than the design permits.
 The bend radius is the smallest angle at which the flex can bend.
 It can be calculated with reference to the number of layers.

 The circuitry’s arrangement has a direct impact on the flexibility and durability of a rigid-flex PCB.
 Sharp angles should never be used to route traces.
 This will not only make your circuit less flexible but will also put more stress on it.
 This will cause copper circuits to thin out at the bend radius.